Fisher Towers, La Sal Mountains near Moab, UT.

 This site reflects my current passion for photographing birds.

-I have been photographing for over 50 years; and am now retired from a satisfyng profession beginning in Biochemistry, and ending in Biomedical Photography.
+I have been photographing for over 50 years; and am now retired from a satisfying profession beginning in Biochemistry, and ending in Biomedical Photography.

 Below are links to my most recent nature photography.
 Hopefully you will find as much enjoyment in viewing it as I do in creating it.

-Please Note: the photos seen on this page are changed frequently.
-Older posts are archived and listed in the links to the left.
-The most recent are available by clicking on the Button, "Past".
+Please Note: the photos on this page are changed frequently.
+Older posts are found by clicking the rectangular "buttons" on the left side of this text.

 Questions-Comments about this website?